Viktorjin/Viktorjin.github.io/_posts/2020-10-29-Analyzing Sales Performance With SQL-2.md

-ane Peacock is the most productive employee in the store, and there is a 20% difference in sales between Jane and Steve.
+Jane Peacock is the most productive employee in the store, and there is a 20% difference in sales between Jane and Steve.
 However, there is six months difference in their hiring date.
 This may explain why Steve ranks at the bottom.

 ## Step 5.
 Analyzing Sales by Country
 ### Q4.
 How much our customers spent on average per order in different countries?